SenseNet/sncom-resources/_drafts/2019-01-10-moving-client-packages-to-monorepo.md

 ## Moving sensenet client packages to monorepo

-First thing first, we need a new reopsitory.
+First thing first, we need a new repository.
 We could also use one of the repos and put everything there, but it felt cleaner to start a new one.
 I have created a todo list in this [pull request](https://github.com/SenseNet/sn-client/pull/1) to track the progress and to see what is left.

-We moved all the packages to the packages folder with lerna. _[Lerna](https://lernajs.io/) is a tool that optimizes the workflow around managing multi-package repositories with git and npm._ This way we could see the commit history in the new repository as well.
-We had to make sure that every package is able to build itslef.
+We moved all the packages to the packages folder with Lerna. _[Lerna](https://lernajs.io/) is a tool that optimizes the workflow around managing multi-package repositories with git and npm._ This way we could see the commit history in the new repository as well.
+We had to make sure that every package is able to build itself.
 We faced some problems here.
 Not every package was configured correctly.
 Some was missing dependencies that were needed for it to be able to build.

 After that we run the tests to make sure we didn't break anything.
 Because the repositories were not consistent in their configs, it failed.
 We had to temporarily suspend the linting to see the test results.
 With that said we realized that we should make all repositories consistent.
 Fortunately there were no big errors.